 The college provides a broad and varied program of social opportunities for students.
 This includes movies, parties, banquets, dances, clubs, special interest organizations, and recreational events.
 There is an active intramural athletic program for men and women, including flag football, basketball, ping pong, pool, sand volleyball, and softball.
-The Student Union provides two lounge areas, a snack bar, and game room.
+The Student Union provides two lounge areas and a game room.
 Lighted outdoor basketball and sand volleyball courts provide additional recreational opportunities.